Gold Student Center Event Resources and Policies

 Possible Funding Sources and Example Event:

-i.e. social, cultural, one-time open events
+i.e. social, cultural, educational, open events held on the 5Cs

 i.e. events in/for residence halls